 In theory, satellite operators should have plenty of room for all these missions to fly safely without ever nearing another object.
 So some scientists are tackling the problem of space junk by trying to understand where all the debris is to a high degree of precision.
 That would alleviate the need for many unnecessary manoeuvres that today are used to avoid potential collisions.
 “If you knew exactly where everything was, you would almost never have a problem,” says Marlon Sorge, a space-debris specialist at the Aerospace Corporation in El Segundo, California.

 The field is called space-traffic management, because it’s analogous to managing traffic on the roads or in the air.
 Think about a busy day at an airport, says Moriba Jah, an astrodynamicist at the University of Texas at Austin: planes line up in the sky like a string of pearls, landing and taking off close to one another in a carefully choreographed routine.
 Air-traffic controllers know the location of the planes down to 1 meter in accuracy.

 The same can’t be said for space debris.
 Not all objects in orbit are known, and even those included in databases are tracked to varying levels of precision.
 On top of that, there is no authoritative catalogue that accurately lists the orbits of all known space debris.

 Jah illustrates this with a web-based database that he developed, called ASTRIAGraph.
-It draws on several sources, such as catalogues maintained by the US and Russian goverments, to visualize the locations of objects in space.
+It draws on several sources, such as catalogues maintained by the U.S. and Russian governments, to visualize the locations of objects in space.
 When he types in an identifier for a particular space object, ASTRIAGraph draws a purple line to designate its orbit.